JoseOrtegaa/calculator/README.md

 # calculator-jss-html-css
-Calculator that can perform different mathematical operations.
-With good interface and management.
+I have created a calculator with html, css, js technologies.
+It is an interactive calculator which can perform different mathematical operations.

+:)